antonyebrown/Training_Status/README.md

 # Unit Training Status Dashboard

-This Jupityr notebook will create a table of a unit's training status from from raw .csv exports.
-These files were a bit tricky to wrangle: Not all students had attempted the same courses, and many courses have different due dates (1, 2, or 3 years from last completion).
+Here, the client wanted an interactive dashboard that displayed the current status of the most important courses that their members have completed.
+I created a semi-automated process that works from raw .csv files that the unit training manager can download.
+Then, they simply have to drop the files into the appropriate folder on a weekly (or any timeframe) basis, and run the Jupityr notebook.

-The goal is to have a semi-automated process that works from .csv files that the unit training manager can download.
-Then, the analyst simply has to drop the files into the appropriate folder on a weekly (or any timeframe) basis, and run this workbook.
-The resulting table is then linked to Tableau as an interactive dashboard for visualization, where the most important courses are tracked.
+These files were a bit tricky to wrangle.
+Not all of the students had attempted the same courses, and many courses have different due dates (1, 2, or 3 years from last completion date).
+After cleaning the data, the resulting table is then linked to Tableau as an interactive dashboard for visualization and interaction.

 Note: All names used are fictitious.